What is the philosophy of Hun Camp at The Hun School of Princeton?

 Do you offer before-camp care or after-camp care?

-Yes, our “More Camp” runs from 8:00 a.m. to 9:00 a.m. and 3:00 p.m. to 5:15 p.m. and allows campers to continue to participate in games, sports, and activities run by camp staff.
-We give campers a safe and fun environment to gear up for camp, or calm down from a busy day of fun.
-The fee for a week of morning sessions is $30 and the fee for a week of afternoon sessions is $60.
-Pre-registration and payment is required for More Camp and can be done through online registration for each specific week.
+Our before-camp care runs from 8:00 a.m. to 8:45 a.m. and after care runs from 3:00 p.m. to 5:15 p.m.
+Run by camp staff, we give campers a safe and fun environment to gear up for camp, or calm down from a busy day of fun.
+The fee for a week of morning sessions is $30 and the fee for a week of afternoon sessions is $80.
+Pre-registration and payment is required for and can be done through online registration for each specific week.
+This option can be added during camp if needed.

 My child is allergic to bee stings and needs to have an EpiPen with him.
 Does the camp offer assistance with that?